jrlytle/Fire-Emblem-Genealogy-of-the-Holy-War-Redux/README.md

 - [x] Create Stat Screen when cursor is moved over character
 - [ ] Finalize Movement range/Attack Range and debug
 - [ ] Begin coding Battle Formulas
+  - [ ] Exclude ability for Ally team to attack Enemy NPC (This is to force player to move and act quicker, or block player's progress)
+  - [ ] \(Should Ally NPC be able to attack Enemy NPC?\)
 - [ ] Inject basic battle sequences (without 3D graphics)
 - [ ] Add in 3D graphics for battlefield (Every type)
 - [ ] Add in Critical cut-in's for each Named Character